bpbpublications/Kubernetes-for-Jobseekers/README.md

-# Kubernetes for Jobseekers
+# k8s-for-job-seekers
- Kubernetes for Jobseekers,by BPB Publications
+Code for Kubernetes For Job Seekers book